The best things in life are free.

 1. Make it Clear

 It should be easy to understand what the prize is, what someone needs to do to be eligible for it, and how they can redeem it.

 2. Make it Relevant

 Think about your customer persona and what gift would appeal to them.
 Remember that it needs to have a perceived value to attract interest, so choose a gift that's likely to achieve results.

 3. Promote it Effectively

-Share the campaign on relevant channels to broaden your reach and build as much interest as possible.
+Share the GWP promotion on relevant channels to broaden your reach and build as much interest as possible.
 On social media, consider creating a hashtag for it and encouraging followers to share it.